ResetXPDR/MSFS_AutoFPS/README.md

       - Settings reduction commences if the VRAM reduction threshold is exceeded, and continues until it is not longer exceeded, regardless of whether auto settings reduction is enabled or not.
       - VRAM settings recovery threshold, nominally 5% below the VRAM limit reduction theshold, allows adequate VRAM usage headroom before settings recovery is activated.
       - With MSFS 2024, user auto reduce settings are overriden while VRAM reduction is active to the maximum possible reduction, namely max reductions steps the greater of 2 or the current setting, reduction settings floor off and reduction settings suite to full.
-      - VRAM LOD reductions occur at twice the rate of normal LOD reductions to more quickly address VRAM overflow.
-VRAM LOD recovery rate is half the normal LOD recovery rate to more gently recover from VRAM overflow.
+      - VRAM LOD reductions occur proportionally based on how far VRAM usage exceeds the reduce threshold until TLOD Min is reached, after which reductions occur at twice the normal rate to more quickly address VRAM overflow.
+      - VRAM LOD recovery rate is half the normal LOD recovery rate to more gently recover from VRAM overflow.
       - VRAM protection will limit LOD reductions to 50% max, aligning it with normal settings reduction.
       - VRAM+ triggering requires two consecutive threshold breaches before activating, in order to reduce the likelihood of false triggering.
       - Recovery is allowed at any altitude, including on the ground, due to the conservative 5% minimum reduction in VRAM use below the VRAM reduce threshold being required before recovery is allowed.
         - Each VRAM+ recovery will increase the recovery altitude setting by one, up to , to reduce instances of VRAM+ cycling too often.
       - "Reduce" sim value label changes to "VRAM+" and shows in red when VRAM settings reduction is active, indicating that the app is actively reducing settings to manage VRAM usage.
+      - The app status line will also append HLD or RED to VRAM+ to indicate VRAM+ hold and reduction events respectively.
     - Auto Increase Clouds
       - Auto increase cloud quality option with TLOD Base Extra enabled.
       - Increases cloud quality by one level if not already at ultra and sufficient TLOD or FPS performance margin exists at the conclusion of the seek process.